 Effective June 30, 2003, the Company exited the selling of domestic commodity vegetable products and sold certain assets associated with this business to Apio Fresh LLC ("Apio Fresh").
 Apio Fresh is owned by a group of entities and persons that supply produce to Apio.
-One of the owners of Apio Fresh is the Apio CEO (see Note 7).
+One of the owners of Apio Fresh is the Apio CEO (see Note 10).
 Under the terms of the sale, Apio Fresh purchased certain equipment and carton inventory from the Company at their net book value of approximately \$410,000 in exchange for notes receivables due in monthly installments over 24 months.
-In addition, Apio will be providing information technology service to Apio Fresh for 36 months in exchange for a note receivable for \$235,000.
-In connection with the sale, Apio Fresh will pay the Company an on-going royalty fee (\$73,000 for the three months ended August 29, 2004) per carton sold for the use of Apio's brand names.
+In addition, Apio is providing information technology service to Apio Fresh for 36 months in exchange for a note receivable for \$235,000.
+In connection with the sale, Apio Fresh will pay the Company an on-going royalty fee per carton sold for the use of Apio's brand names.
 Apio Fresh and its owner growers also entered into a long-term supply agreement with the Company to supply produce to Apio for its fresh-cut, value-added business.
 As a result of the sale, the Company recorded during the first quarter of fiscal year 2004, a write down of goodwill of \$120,000 allocable to this business.